whymarrh/metalsmith-html-minifier/README.md

     .build()
 ```

-The above will minify all the HTMl files (files ending in `.html`) it processes.
+The above will minify all the HTML files (files ending in `.html`) it processes.
 To pass options to the minifier (to enable or disable optimizations):

 ```js
 var Metalsmith   = require("metalsmith");